SystemsForecasting/nlmixr2_on_AWS/README.md

 ```
 If you have installed R versions prior to 4.2, please refer to [this page](https://github.com/nlmixr2/nlmixr2/) for nlmixr2 installation.

 Now you should have RStudio running on AWS with both `tidyverse` and `nlmixr2` installed, try this out with the examples at [this page](https://github.com/nlmixr2/nlmixr2/).

+Enjoy!